Disney Twisted-Wonderland: Book 1: The Rose-Red Tyrant

-On the night that the player and Grim are admitted to the school, Ace arrives with a magic-sealing collar on his neck, asking to stay the night.
-When asked about the situation, Ace replies that he angered his Housewarden, Riddle Rosehearts, by eating tarts that were meant for an unknown event, and that as punishment, he was collared.
+On the night that Yuu and Grim are admitted to the school, Ace arrives with a magic-sealing collar on his neck, asking to stay the night.
+When asked about the situation, Ace replies that he angered Riddle Rosehearts by eating one slice of a tart that were meant for an unknown event, and that as punishment, he was collared.
 He complains about the long list of rules they must follow in his dorm, most of which seem to be unreasonable.
-He promises to apologize to his Housewarden the next day and heads to the Heartslabyul dormitory.
+He promises to apologize to his housewarden the next day and heads to the Heartslabyul dormitory.

-They help a senior, Cater, paint some white roses red to match the rules of the dorm.
+They help a junior, Cater, paint some white roses red to match the rules of the dorm.
 He reveals that since they haven't come with an apology tart, a rule they were unaware of, they're still not allowed back in the dorm.
 They encounter other issues as Ace gets himself in trouble with Riddle once again during lunch and is now stuck with the collar for a longer period.
 They receive help from another member of the dorm, Trey, a childhood friend of Riddle's and a talented baker.
 He helps them bake a chestnut apology tart.

-The player, Grim, Ace, Deuce, Cater and Trey all help taking the large tart to Riddle, and it's revealed that the party the original tarts Ace ate were meant for was the now-happening unbirthday Party.
-They present the tart to Riddle, who angrily declares that they've broken rule 562 of the dorm - "never bring a chestnut tart to an unbirthday party."
+Yuu, Grim, Ace, Deuce, Cater and Trey all help taking the large tart to Riddle, and it's revealed that the party the original tarts Ace ate were meant for was the now-happening unbirthday party.
+They present the tart to Riddle, who angrily declares that they've broken rule 562 of the dorm by bringing a chestnut tart to an unbirthday party.
 Riddle then collars Deuce and Grim as well, and they are once again thrown out of the dorm.
-Ace decides to challenge Riddle for the position of dorm leader, and loses.
+Ace decides to challenge Riddle for the position of dorm leader and loses.
 Riddle's excessive use of magic-blocking collars then causes several of his dorm members to speak out against his harsh punishments.

-Out of frustration of people not following the rules of his dorm, Riddle uses too much magic and becomes an Overblot monster, like the one the player encountered in the mines during the prologue.
-Crowley explains that this is what happens to mages when they use too much magic and the leftover waste product, blot, gathers in excess, and the player character has to defeat Riddle before he destroys the dorm.
+Out of frustration of people not following the rules of his dorm, Riddle uses too much magic and becomes an Overblot monster, like the one Yuu encountered in the mines.
+Crowley explains that when mages use too much magic, and the leftover waste product, blot, gathers in excess and causes the mages to go berserk.
+Grim and the Heartslabyul students defeat Riddle before he destroys the dorm.

-Riddle apologizes for being so uptight about the rules, and admits he doesn't really want to follow them himself.
-They throw a second unbirthday party at Ace's request, and the player, Grim and the Heartslabyul students paint the rest of the white roses red together, and Riddle decides not to follow all of the dorm's rules as rigidly as he has been previously.
+Riddle apologizes for being so uptight about the rules and admits he doesn't really want to follow them himself.
+They throw a second unbirthday party at Ace's request, and Yuu, Grim and the Heartslabyul students paint the rest of the white roses red together.
+Riddle decides not to follow all of the dorm's rules as rigidly as he has been previously.